Tpoc311/cv_pi_car/README.md

 laptop [1].
 After that all we need is to upload `uart.ino` to Arduino and start `main.py`.

+If you have any questions about the project you are always welcome to contact me via email: vadim.kolesnikov.311@gmail.com.

 ## Sources

 1. [Configure VNC server](https://www.tomshardware.com/how-to/install-vnc-raspberry-pi-os).